tuxcanfly/tuxcanfly.me/content/book-review-sabriel.rst

 and a bit too melodramatic.
 Hardcore fantasy fans might also be disappointed by the lack of details and history of the magical elements.

-Somwhat off topic, but the cover-art alone is worth buying this book!
+Somewhat off topic, but the cover-art alone is worth buying this book!
 The calm, yet determined expression of Sabriel, with her dark hair melting into the dark realm of Death, it quite perfectly captures the essence of the story.

 3.5/5 - Overall a good read with some memorable if stereotyped characters.